SondaSengupta/Code-Concepts/Intro_to_SQL.md

 - Subqueries (also known as inner queries or nested queries) are a tool for performing operations in multiple steps.
 - The IN operator allows you to specify multiple values in a WHERE clause.
 ```
-EXAMPLE: First, let's write a query that returns every movie_id from the Rooms table that has more than 75 seats.
-That will be the subquery.
-Next, turn this query into a subquery by wrapping it in parentheses.
-Then use the returned ids to find the matching movies and return their titles.

 CREATE TABLE Movies (
   id int PRIMARY KEY,